NOTE: THIS PAGE HAS BEEN UPDATED - LATEST UPDATE - October 2025.

 - Enough blank pages in your passport to fit the required entry visa.

 If you have purchased a single entry visa upon arrival and then decide to leave Zimbabwe, even for a few hours, you will need to buy another visa to re-enter Zimbabwe.
-In this instance you should buy a double entry visa upon arrival, it works out cheaper.
+In this instance you should buy a multiple entry visa before or upon arrival, it works out cheaper.

 Children - Zimbabwe charges FULL VISA fees for any individual who is required to have a VISA despite their age.
 This includes infants and children who were previously being exempted from this.